-- Your PIP insurance company may require you to undergo an examination under oath, also known as an EUO.
+- Your PIP insurance company may require you to undergo an examination under oath, also known as a EUO.
 The scope of questioning during the examination under oath is limited to relevant information or information that could reasonably be expected to lead to relevant information.
 This has the potential to be a lengthy and invasive examination by the insurance company’s adjuster or lawyer about your entire medical history.

+Are you familiar with Florida’s PIP law?
 Do you have questions regarding how much PIP is available to you under your auto insurance?
 We want you to be an informed consumer.
 Call attorney Mike Hancock at 813-915-1110 with your auto insurance questions.